-Ionics EMS, Inc. is committed to navigating the complexities of the current global political and economic landscape with a strategic and cautious approach.
-Amid these challenges, we continue our pursuit of advancements in the Fourth Industrial Revolution (IR4.0), leveraging our existing strengths in the Industrial Internet of Things (IIoT), medical devices, telecommunications, and automotive products.
-These core areas of expertise not only underscore our commitment to innovation but also position us to capitalize on emerging opportunities and maintain our competitive edge in a rapidly evolving market.
+The Company is committed to navigating the complexities of the current global political and economic landscape with a strategic and cautious approach.
+Amid these challenges, the Company continues its pursuit of advancements in the Fourth Industrial Revolution (IR4.0), leveraging its existing strengths in the Industrial Internet of Things (IIoT), medical devices, telecommunications, and automotive products.
+These core areas of expertise not only underscore the Company's commitment to innovation but also position it to capitalize on emerging opportunities and maintain its competitive edge in a rapidly evolving market.

-In line with this commitment, a significant focus for the upcoming year is to enhance our manufacturing processes through increased box build automation.
-This initiative is expected to drive improvements in efficiency and output quality, aligning with our goal to maximize productivity and operational excellence.
-By prioritizing automation, we aim to achieve a notable increase in revenue per headcount, demonstrating our ability to do more with less and reflecting our strategic focus on sustainable growth and profitability.
+In line with this commitment, a significant focus for the upcoming year is to enhance the Company's manufacturing processes through increased box build automation.
+This initiative is expected to drive improvements in efficiency and output quality, aligning with the Company's goal to maximize productivity and operational excellence.
+By prioritizing automation, the Company aims to achieve a notable increase in revenue per headcount, demonstrating its ability to do more with less and reflecting its strategic focus on sustainable growth and profitability.

-Furthermore, to amplify our market presence and reach, Ionics EMS, Inc. plans to expand its sales network by forming partnerships with sales representatives across different continents.
-These strategic collaborations are instrumental in tapping into new markets, diversifying our customer base, and ensuring that our innovative products and solutions reach a wider audience.
-Through these carefully crafted strategies-embracing caution, advancing technological innovation, improving operational efficiency, and expanding our global footprint-Ionics EMS, Inc. is dedicated to becoming a leader in the electronics manufacturing industry, committed to excellence and innovation in all facets of our operations.
-As of the filing date, the management of the Group is not aware of:
+Furthermore, to amplify its market presence and reach, the Company plans to expand its sales network by forming partnerships with sales representatives across different continents.
+These strategic collaborations are instrumental in tapping into new markets, diversifying its customer base, and ensuring that its innovative products and solutions reach a wider audience.
+Through these carefully crafted strategies - embracing caution, advancing technological innovation, improving operational efficiency, and expanding our global footprint - the Company is dedicated to becoming a leader in the electronics manufacturing industry, committed to excellence and innovation in all facets of our operations.